What is liver cancer?

 If you are finding it difficult to eat, there are plenty of dietary supplements available on prescription.
 Some are powders you sprinkle on your food and some are drinks that are complete meals in themselves.
-Sipping a supplement between meals throughout the day can really boost your calorie intake.
 Ask your doctor or dietician for help, and see our publication on Diet and liver disease.

 Alcohol and smoking

-Alcohol is processed by your liver, and as a result, it can be dangerous for anyone with liver problems.
-Check with your doctor whether it is safe for you to drink any alcohol, and if so, how much.
+Alcohol is processed by your liver and as a result, it can be dangerous for anyone with liver problems.
+Check with your doctor whether it is safe for you to drink any alcohol and if so, how much.
 Smoking is dangerous to everyone’s health.
-People with liver disease are more vulnerable to infection and to poor health overall, so smoking or exposure to passive smoking is not advisable.
+People with liver disease are more vulnerable to infection and to poor health overall, so smoking or exposure to passive smoking is not advised.

 Macmillan Cancer Support

 Download: Liver Cancer LCZ/04/18.pdf

 Reviewed by: Professor Graeme Alexander, Consultant Physician in Hepatology, Professor Paolo Muiesan, Consultant Hepatobiliary and Transplant Surgeon, Gillian Al-Kadhimi, Liver Cancer Nurse Specialist, Ray Fagan, Lay Reviewer.